chrisgrieser/alfred-bibtex-citation-picker/README.md

 - __add entries to the BibTex library__: use the Alfred Keyword `+`, followed by a DOI or ISBN
 	- the respective entry will be added to your library, with a properly formatted citekey (avoiding duplicates with existing library, etc.)
 	- Leave the input after the `+` empty to create a new, empty BibTeX entry.
-	- opens the entry afterwards in the app specified in `open_entries_in`.
+	- Opens the entry afterwards in the app specified in `open_entries_in`.
 - Note that adding & removing entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/), since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file will be overridden.

 ### Literature Note Actions